imlolman/ZohoBooks/README.md

   "REFRESH_TOKEN" => "", // Your refresh token to be genetated using OAuth2
   "ORGANIZATION_ID" => "", // Your organization id from ZohoBooks
   "ACCESS_TOKEN_EXPIRY" => "", // Your access token to be genetated using OAuth2
-  "ZOHO_BOOKS_DOMAIN" => "books.zoho.com", // Your ZohoBooks domain (default: books.zoho.com), can be books.zoho.in, books.zoho.eu, etc.
+  "ZOHO_BOOKS_DOMAIN" => "www.zohoapis.com", // Your ZohoBooks domain (default: www.zohoapis.com), can bewww.zohoapis.in,www.zohoapis.eu, etc.
 ]

 // Initialize the SDK